-Next on our list is Canva, and I can’t get over the colours and the creativity of their ad.
+Next on our list is my favourite graphics design tool Canva (affiliate link), and I can’t get over the colours and the creativity of their ad.
 They are also quite more descriptive with their Marketing message than Salesforce, listing the key benefits of their product.

 4. Mercedes Benz USA

 Our next ad comes from the company page of Mercedes Benz USA.
 It consists only of a car image and the text “The best or nothing”.
 Which, in my opinion, is so powerful that it doesn’t need much more explanation.

 Another awesome example is this ad from Asana, a work management tool for businesses.
 With their promising message “Make work feel less like work”, they definitely know how to grab your attention.

 Next on our list of Facebook ad examples is this simple, but powerful ad by WeWork.
 You know how they say that a picture is worth a thousand words?
 Well, this is truly the case for this ad.